 The Rule of 60-30-10

 It is a classic home decor rule.
-The 60% color is dominated often by the wall, large piece furniture, and floor-covering.
+The 60% color is often dominated by the wall, large piece furniture, and floor-covering.
 The 30% secondary color goes to the Accent furniture, window treatment, and other sizeable tapestries.
 And the rest 10% lies in artworks, soft decorative furnishings, such as throw pillows, small decorative accessories.

 Beyond the Rule of 60-30-10

 In general, the rule of 60-30-10 works best in the monochromatic color scheme.
-If you desire for bolder design, you may go beyond this rule by adding shades of a fourth color.
+If you desire a bolder design, you may go beyond this rule by adding shades of a fourth color.
 And accent furniture, patterned throw pillows, and other items with decorative nature will come into play.

-Aesthetics in addition to Comfort achieves the ultimate goal of your home project!
+Aesthetics, in addition to Comfort, achieves the ultimate goal of your home project!